 Victorian Temporary Standby Emergency Power Supply Project

-Modelling by the Australian Energy Market Operator (AEMO) has forecast that during the 2017-18 summer there may be an electricity shortage of around 220 MW in Victoria.
-Under extreme scenarios (a heatwave across Victoria and South Australia) this may increase to 760 MW.
-If additional reserves of electricity or reductions in demand are not achieved, parts of the grid may need to be shut down to avoid a blackout.
+Modelling by the Australian Energy Market Operator (AEMO) forecast that during the 2017-18 summer there was the risk of an electricity shortage of around 220 MW in Victoria.
+Under extreme scenarios (a heatwave across Victoria and South Australia) this could have increased to 760 MW.
+If additional reserves of electricity or reductions in demand were not achieved, parts of the grid were at risk of needing to be shut down to avoid a blackout.

-Temporary standby emergency power supply is needed to help meet Victoria's power needs under extreme conditions over summer 2017-18.
-Aggreko has been contracted to provide 110 MW of power supply to meet part of this need.
-As such, 105 diesel-fired generators have been temporarily installed on land surrounding the former Morwell Power Station and briquette factory, in the Latrobe Valley, Victoria.
+Temporary standby emergency power supply was needed to help meet Victoria's power needs under extreme conditions over summer 2017-18.
+Aggreko was contracted to provide 110 MW of power supply to meet part of this need.
+As such, 105 diesel-fired generators were temporarily installed on land surrounding the former Morwell Power Station and briquette factory, in the Latrobe Valley, Victoria.

 2. Modelling of Noise and Air Quality